StavC/TrainingReporter/README.md

 Written in Python and SQLite3

-Adding Some SneakPeaks from my work so far
+Adding Some SneakPeaks from my work so far (yea i know GUI Seems bad gotta work on it)

 main UI